p3nGu1nZz/Tau/docs/Specification.md

   Separate the model, training, multimodal data processing, dynamic unified action computations, and retrieval components.

 - **Hugging Face Ecosystem Integration:**
-  Follow the naming conventions and API styles of Hugging Face’s libraries to promote ease of integration and community adoption.
+  Follow the naming conventions and API styles of Hugging Face's libraries to promote ease of integration and community adoption.

 - **Configurability:**
   Use dedicated configuration files (and a central hyperparameters file) to manage model architecture, training parameters, and modality-specific settings.